It’s no secret that when you buy an air purifier, you are unwittingly signing up for the filter of the month club.

 But although they are not as efficient at removing other types of pollutants like mold spores as a HEPA air purifier would be, they do help reduce these type of pollutants also.

-As for odors, the fact that many of these come supplied with extra essential oils to add fragrance in the air tells you how well they are at actually removing odors.
+As for odors, the fact that many of these come supplied with extra essential oils to add fragrance in the air tells you how good they are at actually removing odors.

 Adding Aromatherapy with Essential Oils

 But that is part of the charm and there is a big audience of people who like to treat their air with essential oils.

 As a humidifier, an air washer is the absolute best type of humidifier you can buy.

 But as an air purifier, there are definitely better, more efficient ways to clean air.